petuum/composing_information_system/README.md

 Then __AllenNLP’s SRE model__ was utilized to extract the arguments and predicate in the question, and which argument that the user is interested in.
 This annotated question is transformed into a query and pass to the next step.

+> Note: This step is expected to extract the user expected relation and it is relied on AllenNLP's SRE result.
+So the question has to contain two arguments and one predicate successfully caught by the model, otherwise this step will fail.
+You can check the section above to see the pattern of sample queries.

 ### Document Retrieval
 The __ElasticSearch__ backend is fast and quickly filters information from a large corpus, which is great for larger corpora with millions of documents.
-It is utilized as the search engine here.
+We use it as search engine here.

 The query created in the last step was used to retrieve relevant articles from an index that’s stored in ElasticSearch.
-You could set the number of retrieved documents in `config.yml`.

 The extracted documents was stored as datapack in Forte, and passed to the next step to generate final output.

+> Note: You can set the search configs in `indexer/config.yml`, for example, `query_creator.size` controls the number of retrieved documents, `query_creator.query_pack_name` will set the name of query datapack in pipeline.
+But you have to keep `indexer.index_config` consistent with Create Index step to make the search work.

 ### Answer Extraction